mcore1976/antispy-jammer/README.md

 - LM7805 - 5V voltage stabilizer when using boards : RP2040, ESP32, ESP8266 or discrete ATTINY85 chip
 - 1 x 10K Ohm potentiometer ( or resistor divider ) may be put between ATTINY85/ARDUINO/AD9833 audio output pins and audio amplifier board input pins (please notice that some audio amplifier board like XH-M542 already have potentiometer therefore it may not be needed) < optional >
 - AD9833 signal generator board for version B of the jammer
-- MOSFET IRF 4115 < optional > + MOSFET DRIVER TC4420/IXDI614PI - if no Audio amplifier TPA3116D2/PAM4803 used
+- MOSFET IRF 4115 < optional > + MOSFET DRIVER TC4420/IXDI614PI + ZENER DIODE 18V - if no Audio amplifier TPA3116D2/PAM4803 used
 - Diodes for 2AMP or more ( 1N400X series)  < optional >
 - 2 x 10K resistors 0.25Watt < optional >
-- When using MOSFET+DRIVER must additionally use High Current coils ( depending on availability : one 3.3 miliHenr coil per each 3 transducers OR one  4.7 miliHenr coil per each 4 transducers OR one  6.8 miliHenr coil per each 6 transducers ) -  < optional >
+- When using MOSFET+DRIVER must additionally use High Current coils ( depending on availability : one 3.3 miliHenr coil per each 4 transducers OR one  4.7 miliHenr coil per each 5 transducers OR one  6.8 miliHenr coil per each 6 transducers ) -  < optional >
+- Remember to use 18V ZENER DIODE to protect MOSFET IRF4115 from electrostatic discharge (ESD) and overvoltage on Gate pin.

 The transducer set may be connected directly to the TPA3116D2 output or through the diode and IRF MOSFET.